 You have determined that you need to use the full name in some letters.
 You know the name of the table and where this data is stored.
-Follow these steps to complete the process.
+Follow these steps to define a variable rule.

-Step Action 1 Access the Variable Rules Definition Form (GLRVRBL).
-2 Enter a name for your variable in the Variable field.
-Remember to start your variable name with an asterisk ().
-Note: Use the variable name NAME_FULL_W_PREFIX.
-3 Enter a description for your variable in the Description field.
+- 1. Access the Variable Rules Definition Form (GLRVRBL). - 2.
+Enter a name for your variable in the Variable field.
+Remember to start your variable name with an asterisk (\).

+Note: Use the variable name \NAME\FULL\W\PREFIX.

+3. Enter a description for your variable in the Description field.

 Note: This field is limited to 30 characters including spaces.

-Defining Single Variable Rules Using Several Data Elements (Continued) Lesson:

-4 Leave the Type field empty because your variable is not a special
+- 4. Leave the Type field empty because your variable is not a special variable type. - 5.
+Perform a Next Block function. - 6.
+Enter the following in the Select field In the Definition block:

-variable type.

-5 Perform a Next Block function.

-6 Enter the following in the Select field In the Definition block:

-SPBPERS_NAME_PREFIX ' ' SPVADDS_FIRST_NAME '

-' SPVADDS_LAST_NAME ', ' SPBPERS_NAME_SUFFIX

 Note: Enter this line of rules on one line.
-There are spaces between the single quotes ('

-') and, on the third line, after the comma (,) where the lines break.
-You are using

-SPVADDS for the first and last names so that you retrieve only the current name.
+There are spaces between the single quotes (' ') and, on the third line, after the comma (,) where the lines break.
+You are using SPVADDS for the first and last names so that you retrieve only the current name.

-7 Navigate to the From field.
+- 7. Navigate to the From field.

-8 Enter SPBPERS.
+- 8. Enter SPBPERS.

-9 Enter a description for this variable.
+- 9. Enter a description for this variable.

 Example: Name Prefix.

-10 Click the Save icon.
+- 10. Click the Save icon

-11 Click the Exit icon.
+- 11. Click the Exit icon.

-Note: See the previous lesson for messages that may display.
+- Note: See the previous lesson for messages that may display.

 Note: If you are creating an actual select statement, you also need to specify that the PIDM in SPBPERS equal the PIDM in SPVADDS.
 However, unless you specify that your variable is type M (requiring manual PIDM joins), the system creates the required PIDM join statements for you when the variable is compiled.

-Lesson: Copying the Rules From an Existing

-Variable to a New One
+Copying the Rules From an Existing Variable to a New One